dpobel/damien.pobel.fr/src/post/apache-rewrite-rules-to-replace-wildcard-based-url-translation-in-ez-publish-3-10-0.md

 documentation](http://ez.no/doc/ez_publish/upgrading/upgrading_to_3_10/from_3_9_x_to_3_10_0)
-on eZ.no, we can now read (I think this note was not there when [I upgrade](/post/upgrading-a-large-site-from-ez-publish-3-9-2-to-ez-publish-3-10) at the beginning of October...) :
+on eZ.no, we can now read (I think this note was not there when [I upgrade](/post/upgrading-a-large-site-from-ez-publish-3-9-2-to-ez-publish-3-10) at the beginning of October…) :

 <blockquote>
 Before continuing, note that eZ Publish 3.10.0 does not support